Rosanna Flamer-Caldera: Career and activism

-During her time in the United States, Flamer-Caldera worked first as a contact lens salesperson and then as a travel agent for twelve years.
+During her time in the United States, Flamer-Caldera worked first as a contact lens technician and then as a travel agent.
+Later she owned her own Travel business named Falmer Ceylan Ltd for 15 years.
 Flamer-Caldera then returned to Sri Lanka to spend more time with her parents.
 She entered into a partnership with a top golfer and started a pro golf shop.

-As well as working for LGBTQI rights, she is also an environmental activist, running a kid's environment club and other events for protection of wildlife and jungles.
+As well as working for LGBTQI rights, she is also an environmental activist, running a kid's environment club and other events for protection of wildlife and jungles (1990 - 1998).
 In 2001, Flamer-Caldera became the female Asian representative to the executive board of ILGA (the International Lesbian and Gay Association, which is now the International Lesbian, Gay, Bisexual, Trans and Intersex Association).
 She was then elected co-secretary general in 2003 and was re-elected at the Geneva world conference in 2006.

-Flamer-Caldera founded Equal Ground, an organization advocating for LGBTI rights in Sri Lanka in 2004.
+Flamer-Caldera founded EQUAL GROUND, an organization advocating for LGBTIQ rights in Sri Lanka in 2004.
 She was also a co-founder of the Sri Lankan LBT organization, the Women's Support Group, which was established in 1999 to provide support for lesbian, bisexual and transgender women.
-In addition she contributes as an NGO Advisor for Berlin based Hirschfeld Eddy Foundation and the Global Fund for Women.
+In addition she has contributed as an NGO Advisor for Berlin based Hirschfeld Eddy Foundation and the Global Fund for Women.

 Recognition

 In 2005, Flamer-Caldera received the Utopia Award for LGBT rights activism, which is Asia's leading LGBTI human rights award.

 She was also voted the Toronto Pride’s International Grand Marshal for 2007 for her contribution to the promotion of global human rights.

+In 2017 she received the Zonta award for Social Impact and in November 2022, she received the APCOM Community Hero award for her work for the LGBTIQ community in Sri Lanka.

+In April 2024 she was listed among TIME magazine's 100 Most Influential People of 2024.